eclipse-openj9/openj9-docs/docs/openj9_defaults.md

 * Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

-# Default settings for the OpenJ9 VM
+# Default settings for the Eclipse OpenJ9&trade; VM

 The following tables provide a quick reference to the default settings for the VM when it is first installed.